PicoSearch

 1. Staghorn Sumac

-The leaves contain tannin which can be used in the process of mordanting cotton.
+The leaves of sumac contain tannin which can be used in the process of mordanting cotton.
 Sumac is also used in treating leather.

 Some people have an allergic reaction to sumac.